Will Contact Paper Stick to Wood or Particle Board?

 3. Use Spray Adhesive

 If you want to ensure that your contact paper will stick, you can apply some spray adhesive.
-Here’s are the main steps:
+The spray adhesive will stick best to rough surfaces so here are the main steps:

 • Lightly sand the surface.